Adamus7/RayDBG-Blog/source/_posts/2017-05-17-How-to-call-CRM-WebAPI-in-Logic-Apps.md

 ---
-title: How to call CRM WebAPI in Logic Apps
+title: How to Call CRM WebAPI in Logic Apps
 date: 2017-05-17 14:16:25
 tags:
 - Auzre